Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Mustard allergens were proven to have cross-reactivity between mugwort pollen, one of the primary sources of hay fever and allergic asthma, nuts, legumes, corn, and fruits of the Rosaceae family, including apples, pears, peaches, apricots, cherries, and some berries (6).

 Canola oils tend to be refined to the point of containing almost no proteins, so highly refined canola oil poses no threat to people with a mustard allergy.
 However, being less refined, cold-pressed canola oil can contain residual protein and should be avoided.
-Rapeseed oil can also be cold-pressed and potentially pose a health risk (7).
+Rapeseed oil can also be cold-pressed and pose a health risk (7).

 Mustard allergy is diagnosed by a skin prick test or through antibodies in a blood test.
-People with a mustard allergy are advised to always carry an epinephrine auto-injector if they are going to eat anything.
+People with a mustard allergy are advised always to carry an epinephrine auto-injector if they are going to eat anything.

 Diabetes